sscollis/pse/parallel/README.md

 length scale = delta^*
 omega = 0.08

-In Blasius units this cooresponds to:
+In Blasius units this corresponds to:

 R = 581.1282908467194
 F = 137.6632341947040